gerardbm/vimrc/README.md

 * Added ignore case when autocompletes when browsing files.
 * Added maps for 'gitgutter' hunks: next, prev and preview.
 * Added a map to delete the current file: `<Leader><Del>y`.
 * Added a plugin for markdown preview.
-It requieres nodejs.
+It requires nodejs.
 * Added a map to reload the current colorscheme: `<Leader><F5>`.
 * Removed conditional statement on 'tabularize' settings.
 * Rename the title of tmux tabs with the current filename.